Zanita-m/News-Sentiment-Prediction/README.md

 # News-Sentiment-Prediction

+Prediksi ditujukan khusus untuk data artikel Pemilu Pilpres 2024.
-Data consists of News Article of Indonesia's Presidential Elections 2024 (Pemilu Pilpres 2024)
+*Prediction is intended to be used on a News Article of Indonesia's Presidential Elections 2024*